 On the website, the different skills used in this game are highlighted as follows:

 - Determine – On each turn, players look at their five cards and the game area to decide which of their cards to enter into the round.
-Then, they decide what action to take depending when they can play their card.
+Then, they decide what action to take depending on when they can play their card.

 - Compare – Players compare the position and scores of other players to their own on each turn, while comparing the information on their cards with planets’ information.